Structuring Creativity and Multi Passions

 Tips to create a personal structure for creativity and multi-passions

-Take a realistic look at your daily life and a typical week.
-How much time can you spend on your creative work and passions?
 If you say 2 hours every day, I’ll say have another think.
 If you push yourself too hard, you’ll likely not stay consistent.
 I say this boldly from my experience as a creativity coach.

 Two hours a week is more realistic, but however much time you can set aside, make it a non-negotiable.
 Just like you had a weekly appointment with your dentist (can you imagine?).
 It’s important you show up.

-Once you have your time scheduled in your calendar, it’s about showing up to the process without expectations and attachment to a specific outcome.
+Once you have your time scheduled in your calendar, it’s about showing up to the process, without expectations, and attachment to a specific outcome.
 This means, your creative time is not about productivity or how much you get done.

 By making your creative time about self-love and compassion, joy and playfulness, you train your fear and resistance to relax.
 Plus, it becomes something you look forward to.
 A time to sit with yourself for a moment and let the outside world do its thing without you for an hour or so.